Running our day-to-day operations in alignment with the highest ethical practices and standards is the way we do business.

 Our ethical conduct is guided by our Core Values, Code of Conduct, Team Behaviors (also known as our 5Cs) and Team Member Promise, which outline team member rights, benefits and responsibilities.
 Policies and practices follow the human rights principles set forth in the United Nations Universal Declaration of Human Rights and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
 Team member rights are further strengthened through regular communication, including annual compliance training, our Social Compliance auditing program and our Ethics Help Line.
 As we grow our business internationally, we onboard new locations by ensuring key policies are disseminated and new team members are incorporated into our communications and training.

-We require all of our team members and directors to participate in annual compliance training to reinforce their understanding that our Code of Conduct and policies prohibit any kind of illegal or unethical behavior and that they are obligated to report suspected violations promptly.
+We require all of our team members and directors to participate in annual compliance training to reinforce their understanding that our Code of Conduct and policies prohibit any kind of illegal or unethical behavior and they are obligated to report suspected violations promptly.

 Our Supplier Code of Conduct sets forth the principles and ethical standards we strive to achieve and describes our expectations for supplier adherence to the same standards.
 The Supplier Code of Conduct is also linked in purchase order terms and conditions and applicable contracts.